Emma Hogan Benser

 prof_pic.jpg

-I am a Computer Science doctoral student at University of California, San Diego, working on improving computer science education in prisons.
-My advisors are Leo Porter, Bill Griswold, and Gerald Soosai Raj, all in the Computing Education lab.
-My research has involved teaching computer science courses in a college-in-prison program, and conducting research on the effectiveness of strategies used to adapt to the limitations and affordances of the prison environment.
+My research has involved teaching computer science courses in college-in-prison programs, and conducting research on the effectiveness of strategies used to adapt to the limitations and affordances of the prison environment.
 A large part of my research is understanding incarcerated students’ experiences in CS courses, and learning from them about how to help them succeed.
 Therefore, I specialize in qualitative research methods and ground my work in asset-based frameworks of education for diverse learners (i.e., Culturally Relevant Education, computing in context, andragogy).

 news